From simplicial Chern-Simons theory to the shadow invariant I: Appendix: Some technical details for Sec.

 We have just seen how the set $ C^{\infty}(\Sigma,G/T)/\G_{\Sigma} = [\Sigma,G/T]$ arises naturally.
 Moreover, by replacing the space $C^{\infty}(\Sigma,P)$, which looks a bit technical, by the space $\cB = C^{\infty}(\Sigma,\ct)$ we arrive at the space $\overline{V}$.
 It is easy to check that, under the two identifications \eqref{eq2.24_plus1} and \eqref{eq2.24_plus2} $p$ coincides with the restriction of $\Pi_{\overline{V}}$ to $\cA^{\orth} \times C^{\infty}(\Sigma,P) \times [\Sigma,G/T]$, ie Eq. \eqref{eq2.21} is fulfilled if we replace $\Pi_{\overline{V}}$ by $p$.
 By using that equation to extend $p$ to the space $\overline{V}$ we arrive at the map $\Pi_{\overline{V}}$.
 Finally, it is clear that

 which implies the inclusion \eqref{eq2.22} in Sec. \ref{subsubsec2.2.4}.

 ii) In the derivation of \eqref{eq2.22} in part i) we did not make use of the assumption that $\Sigma$ is compact, so in fact relation \eqref{eq2.22} also holds for noncompact $\Sigma$.
-But since\footnote{this follows, e.g., by combining the observation in Footnote \ref{ft11} with the first two observations in Remark \ref{rm2.3}} the set $[\Sigma,G/T]$ then just consists of the single point $[1_T]$, the relation \eqref{eq2.22} reduces to relation \eqref{eq2.13} above.
+But since\footnote{this follows, e.g., by combining the observation in Footnote \ref{ft11} with the first two observations in Remark \ref{rm2.3}} the set $[\Sigma,G/T]$ then just consists of the single point $[1_T]$ where $1_T$ is the constant function on $\Sigma$ taking only the value $T \in G/T$, the relation \eqref{eq2.22} reduces to relation \eqref{eq2.13} above.

 iii) By contrast, if $\Sigma$ is compact then relation \eqref{eq2.13} does {\em not} hold.
 In order to see this observe that in this case $[\Sigma,G/T]$ has infinitely many elements, cf. Remark \ref{rm2.4}.
 The map $p$ in part i) is not injective but it does have the weaker property that $\cl_1 \neq \cl_2$ implies $p(A^{\orth}_1, B_1, \cl_1) \neq p(A^{\orth}_2, B_2, \cl_2)$.
 Thus for compact $\Sigma$ the set